tomcastigl/GameofLife/README.md

 # Game of Life

 ## Introduction
+# Game of Life

 The Game of Life, also known simply as Life, is a cellular automaton conceived by the British mathematician John Horton Conway in 1970.
 It's a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
-This is a simple implementation of the Game of Life using Python and Pygame.
+This is a simple implementation of the Game of Life with periodic boundary conditions (Pac-Man style) using Python and Pygame.

+## Rules of the Game of Life

+The universe of the Game of Life is a two-dimensional grid of square cells, each of which is in one of two possible states: alive or dead.
+Every cell interacts with its eight neighbors, which are the cells that are horizontally, vertically, or diagonally adjacent.
+At each step in time, the following transitions occur:

+1. **Birth**: A dead cell with exactly three live neighbors becomes a live cell (as if by reproduction).
+2. **Survival**: A live cell with two or three live neighbors stays alive for the next generation.
+Otherwise, it dies.

+The initial pattern constitutes the 'seed' of the system.
+The first generation is created by applying the above rules simultaneously to every cell in the seed—births and deaths occur simultaneously.
+The rules continue to be applied repeatedly to create further generations.

+With the periodic boundary conditions in this implementation, the grid behaves like a torus: cells on the edges of the grid are considered adjacent to the opposite edge, creating a continuous, looping play area.

 ## Getting Started